Minimum-CD/cd-manifesto/content/MinimumCD/CI/_index.md

 // Team can continue integrating newCheckout code daily
 // Feature revealed when complete by toggling flag
 ```

+For detailed decision guidance and implementation approaches, see [Feature Flags](/recommendations/featureflags/).

 ### Connect Last